How to Cut Stair Stringers: A Comprehensive Guide

 How do you mark the stringers to ensure accurate cuts?

 1. Gather Your Tools: Start with a high-quality framing square, a reliable measuring tape, a pencil or marker, and a straight edge.
-These tools are essential for making accurate marks on your stringer board.
+These tools are essential for making precise marks on your stringer board.

 2. Calculate the Total Rise and Run: Measure the total vertical height (rise) from the bottom to the top floor and the total horizontal distance (run) the staircase will cover.
 Divide the total rise by the desired riser height (typically 7-8 inches) to determine the number of steps.
-Similarly, divide the total run by the number of steps to find the tread depth.
+Likewise, divide the total run by the number of steps to find the tread depth.

 Advanced Techniques for Precision